scaramallion/django-rt-pdb/README.rst

     control the formatting of the XY_VALUES values.
     Example: XY_FORMAT={:.3f}
 XY_TYPE=
-    Optional, must be either 'NUMERIC' or 'VERBATIM'. if the table data is to be displayed exactly as entered or contains non-numeric data then use 'VERBATIM'.
+    Optional, must be either 'NUMERIC' or 'VERBATIM', defaults to 'NUMERIC'.
+    If the table data is to be displayed exactly as entered or contains non-numeric data then use 'VERBATIM'.
 Interpolation is only supported with NUMERIC type data.
 Example: XY_TYPE=VERBATIM

-All lines that don't start with a keyword will be considered to be part of the tabular data.
+All lines that don't start with a keyword will be considered to be part of the tabular data as f(x, y) or f(y).

 Dependencies